 4. Lack of Sitemaps and Robots.txt

-Both of them are must-have technical solutions for every e-commerce business.
+Both of these are must-have technical solutions for every e-commerce business.
 Without them, your web store cannot communicate properly with search engines.
-The sitemap improves your online store’s visibility for search engines.
-The well-structured map help pages to be found with keywords or phrases in searches.
+The sitemap improves your online store’s visibility with keywords or phrases used in searches.

 A sitemap is a map of your online store content.
-When you develop a new site or upgrade an old one be sure a sitemap will be created for the new pages.
+When you develop a new site or upgrade an old one be sure a sitemap is created for the new pages.
 The main purpose of the sitemap is to help search engines index your site.

 Robots.txt file covers the instructions for web robots.
-The file “says” which pages are allowed or prohibited to visit.
+The file “says” which pages are allowed or prohibited.
 This file is a public text file and usually is situated here: “http://www.example.com/robots.txt”.
 Search engine crawlers open and “read” domains robots.txt.

 5. Lack of Security

-Common technical mistakes can be identified in securing the web store.
+Common technical mistakes can be identified when securing the web store.
 SSL (Secure Sockets Layer) certificate is a must for online payments.
-Install this certificate where sensitive information is entered on the e-commerce store.
+Install this certificate wherever sensitive information is entered on an e-commerce store.

 6. Unnecessary Popups

 No one likes unwanted window notifications that appear at the wrong moments.
-Your store should manage precisely how popups should appear in the right position and at the right time.
-Popups’ main purpose are to bring more conversions, but they don’t need to be big and loudly presented.
-Make them clever and genuinely awesome.
+Your store should manage how popups should appear, in what position, and at the right time.
+The main purpose of popups is to convert more, however, they don’t need to be big and annoying.

-A good example of pop-up with two options to interact with brand – email or Facebook:
+Here is a good example of a pop-up with two options to interact with brand – email or Facebook:

 7. Missing Filters and Sorting Options